 Mike & Steve

 These were two of four adults at what felt like a halfway home in Tokyo for ex-cult youth from The Family International.
-They ran a small moving company, and would pay me and my peers per job.
-I spent a couple months or so packing up homes and hauling furniture across the city, then took several weeks to build the XPS Tokyo website (for room and board) while learning about new web standards.
-Web development and graphic design was fun, and I’d frequently stay up all night working on it.
+They ran a small moving company and would pay me and my peers per job.
+I spent a couple of months or so packing up homes and hauling furniture across the city, then took several weeks to build the XPS Tokyo website (for room and board) while learning about new web standards.
+Web development and graphic design were fun, and I’d frequently stay up all night working on the project.
 The result of this work was my first website, and it would continue to serve the business for more than 15 years.

 💼 Tokyo IT Services (~2 years)